Alfystar/Alfystar/README.md

 <!--[![Website](https://img.shields.io/website?label=EmanueleAlfano&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://emanuelealfano.altervista.org/MySite-php/index.php)
 -->
+Hi everyone!
+I am an avid programmer with a special passion for software development and open source collaboration.
+Today I'd like to share my GitHub profile with you and show you some of the interesting projects I've been working on.

-## I'm a Studient, Developer, Researcher and Teacher!!
+## I'm a Worker, Studient inside, Developer, Researcher and Teacher!!

-- 🔭 In my university I'm a tutor, and also, i follow different [educational projects](https://emanuelealfano.altervista.org/MySite-php/didattica.php)
+- 🔭 In my university I was a tutor and i followed different [educational projects](https://emanuelealfano.altervista.org/MySite-php/didattica.php)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I love Sci-fy and Anime

+I currently work at Enel as a Salesforce developer, but my passions haven't changed, and they haven't diminished in the slightest!
-### Connect with me:
+###### Please connect with me:

 [<img align="left" alt="EmanueleAlfano" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]
 [<img align="left" alt="Alfystar | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][youtube]